BlackSenPig/jquery.formslider.demo/README.md

 Demo for https://github.com/formslider/jquery.formslider.

-There is also a github.io page: https://formslider.github.io ([source](https://github.com/formslider/formslider.github.io.src))
+There is also a github.io demo page: https://formslider.github.io ([source](https://github.com/formslider/formslider.github.io.src))

 ## Minimal demo
 Open index.html in your browser and the minimal magic happens =)